fugu-chop/launch_school/rb120_object_oriented_programming/lesson_2/3_polymorphism_and_encapsulation.md

 end
 ```
 We can see that there is no inheritance in this example, but we still have polymorphism.
 Each class must define a `prepare_wedding` method and implement it in its own way.
 If we must add another preparer, we can create another class and just implement `prepare_wedding` to perform the appropriate actions.

+Essentially, for an object instantiated from the `Wedding` class, once we pass in some `preparers` to the `prepare` method, Ruby will try apply the `prepare_wedding` method to each of the objects passed into `preparers`, __hoping__ that that object has an applicable method.

 ### Encapsulation
 Encapsulation lets us hide the internal representation of an object from the outside and only expose the methods and properties that users of the object need.
 We can use *method access control* to expose these properties and methods through the public (or external) interface of a class: its public methods.